|

 it might cause them to re-think opening the pool,"

+she said.
 "I've been swimming

 since I was eight years old.
 It's not just a sport,